Victims' families want truth at Italy shipwreck hearing

 “We want to know the truth, what happened, and what we are supposed to do now.
 That’s all we are asking,” said Hilaire Blemand, a French national whose 25-year-old son Michael was onboard the ship with his girlfriend Mylene Litzler, 23.

-“It’s been too long already, it’s been six weeks,” he said at a theatre in the Tuscan city of Grosseto that has been turned into a makeshift courtroom to accommodate 250 people including victims’ relatives, survivors and lawyers for all sides.
+“It’s been too long already, it’s been six weeks,” he said at the theatre in the Tuscan city of Grosseto that has been turned into a makeshift courtroom.

+The theatre is expected to accommodate hundreds of victims’ relatives, survivors and lawyers for all sides, but is not open to the general public or media.

 The captain “is a man who has feelings, who is pained over what happened.
-He feels pain for the victims,” Leporatti told Reuters Television in an interview this week.
+He feels pain for the victims,” Leporatti told Reuters Television.

 Schettino is accused of a string of charges including multiple manslaughter and abandoning the 114,500-tonne liner before the evacuation of all passengers and crew.

-“I don’t think he has got the guts to show up in front of all the passengers he put through all that fear,” said Adriano Bertaglia, a survivor participating in a class action suit against the company.
+“I don’t think he has got the guts to show up in front of all the passengers whom he put through all that fear,” Adriano Bertaglia, a survivor participating in a class action suit against the company, told Reuters in front of the theatre.

 “NO-ONE SHOULD HAVE DIED”